Refer to the guide Setting up and getting started.

 Expected: The app will recognize that there is no stored file, and will default to providing a typical sample of a contact list.

-Test case: Delete the file data/rtpm.json
+Test case: Delete the file data/rtpm.json or the folder data

 Expected: The app will launch with sample data in the buyer and seller lists